Digital Audio Broadcasting: Compatibility

 In 2006 tests began using the much improved HE-AAC codec for DAB+.
 Hardly any of the receivers made before 2008 support the newer codec, however, making them partially obsolete once DAB+ broadcasts begin and completely obsolete once all MP2 encoded stations are gone.
 Most new receivers are both DAB and DAB+ compatible; however, the issue is exacerbated by some manufacturers disabling the DAB+ features on otherwise compatible radios to save on licensing fees when sold in countries without current DAB+ broadcasts.

 Power requirements

 Portable DAB/DAB+ and FM receiver, circa 2016.
 This unit requires two "AA" size batteries (headphones not shown).

 As DAB requires digital signal processing techniques to convert from the received digitally encoded signal to the analogue audio content, the complexity of the electronic circuitry required to do this is higher.
 This translates into needing more power to effect this conversion than compared to an analogue FM to audio conversion, meaning that portable receiving equipment will have a much shorter battery life, and require higher power (and hence more bulk).
 This means that they use more energy than analogue Band II VHF receivers.
-However, thanks to increased integration (radio-on-chip), DAB receiver power usage has been reduced dramatically, making portable receivers far more usable.
+However, thanks to increased integration (radio-on-chip), DAB receiver power usage has been reduced, making portable receivers more usable.